aimilefth/6G_Versus_monitoring/prometheus/README.md

 # Prometheus Service

-This directory contains the configuration and startup scripts for the Prometheus service.
+This directory contains the configuration for the Prometheus service.

 ## Role in the Project